Denise And Michael Kellen Foundation Inc

 This foundation does not have a public application process.

-According to available information, the foundation "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+According to available information, the foundation "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

 Grants are made through: